bparanj/crystal/electronics/book/ideal-component.md

 From the TRIZ perspective, an ideal electronic circuit follows the principle of *Ideality*, which focuses on delivering maximum useful function with minimal negative effects, complexity, and resource consumption.

 For an electronic circuit, the key considerations are:

-- **Primary function**: Process or control the flow of electricity to perform a specific task (e.g., amplification, signal processing, computation).
+- Primary function: Process or control the flow of electricity to perform a specific task (e.g., amplification, signal processing, computation).
-- **Harmful effects**: Real circuits have limitations such as energy losses, heat generation, component failures, signal noise, physical size, and complexity in design and maintenance.
+- Harmful effects: Real circuits have limitations such as energy losses, heat generation, component failures, signal noise, physical size, and complexity in design and maintenance.

 An ideal electronic circuit in TRIZ terms would:

 - Perform its intended function (e.g., computation, signal amplification) with 100% efficiency, meaning no energy losses, heat generation, or inefficiencies.
 - Be infinitely reliable, with no risk of component failures, aging, or degradation over time.
 - Operate without generating any noise or interference, ensuring perfect signal clarity and precision.